utngz/hypothesis.github.io/userresearch/2014-12-02-user-feedback-in-helsinki.md

 ### 1: Student (HCI), 20s

--   Did not expect having to activate the account; logging in failed without clear reason (\#1660 solved)
+-   Did not expect having to activate the account; logging in failed without clear reason ([#1660](https://github.com/hypothesis/h/issues/1660) solved)
 -   Expect to be able to click ‘only me’ lock icon to make annotation public
 -   Expect icon to show presence of annotations when plugin not activated
--   Clicking an annotation should show its location in the page (\#1634)
+-   Clicking an annotation should show its location in the page ([#1634](https://github.com/hypothesis/h/issues/1634) solved)

 ### 2: Student (ML), 20s

 -   When hovering a highlight, expect to see the annotation pop up
--   Clicking an annotation should show its location in the page (\#1634)
+-   Clicking an annotation should show its location in the page ([#1634](https://github.com/hypothesis/h/issues/1634) solved)

 ### 3: Student/Researcher (ML), 20s

 -   Uses highlighting to bookmark sentences, using stream to find them back, using tagging to group them.
 -   Not comfortable sharing thoughts with the whole world, but maybe groups or sharing is nice.
--   Would like button to share directly to email/facebook/twitter/to one person (\#122)
+-   Would like button to share directly to email/facebook/twitter/to one person ([#122](https://github.com/hypothesis/h/issues/122))

 ### 4: Student (ML), App developer/entrepreneur, 20s